Group | Lab | Lecturer | Demonstrators |

 You will have weekly 90-minute lab classes.
 The lab classes will take place in room A20/21 in the Psychology building.
 Lab class attendance is compulsory and will be monitored.

 Please note that room A20/21 is equipped with iMacs.
 Thus, it is not required that you bring your own laptop to these meetings.
-However, it would be advantageous to bring your own laptop if you own one.
-If you use your own laptop in lab classes, you can make sure that everything works on your machine.
-This is important as you will likely use your own laptop to complete assignments.
+However, we would recommend to bring your own laptop if you own one.
+If you use your own laptop in lab classes, you can make sure that everything works on your own machine.
+This is important as you will likely use your laptop to complete assignments.

 Please note that what room A20/21 does not have is recording equipment.
 Labs will therefore not be recorded.

-Your teaching timetable should tell you when your lab classes (labelled “Practical” in the timetable) and workshops take place.
+Your teaching timetable should tell you when your lab classes (labelled “Practical” in the timetable) take place.

 Swapping groups

 Please also note that you cannot usually change your group.
 However, under exceptional circumstances, we may allow students to switch groups.
 Note that you can only change to another group if there is someone in that group who is prepared to switch groups with you, or if someone has dropped out of the course.
-The reason for this is that we are aiming for equally sized lab classes.
+The reason for this is that we are aiming for equally sized lab classes as our computer labs will be very full.
 Students can change their group only once and only at the beginning of Semester 1, and changes need to be authorised by the module convenor.

 Please post on the Group swap forum on Moodle if you would like to swap groups.
 If you have found another student who would like to swap with you, please with the following details for you and the other student:

-In addition, please copy the other student into your email.
+In addition, please copy the student with whom you would like to swap into your email.

 This module focuses on key competencies for conducting experimental research in psychology.
 Lab 1 focuses on a number of preliminaries, in particular setting up your computer for the future lab classes.